Jean Simmons: Personal life

-Simmons had two daughters, Tracy Granger (a film editor since 1990), and Kate Brooks (a TV production assistant and producer), one by each marriage – their names bearing witness to Simmons's friendship with Spencer Tracy and Katharine Hepburn.
-Simmons moved to the East Coast of the US in the late 1970s, briefly owning a home in New Milford, Connecticut.
-She returned to California, settling in Santa Monica, California, where she lived until her death.
+Simmons had two daughters, Tracy Granger and Kate Brooks, one by each marriage.
+Tracy's name reflects her friendship with Spencer Tracy; Tracy became a film editor, and Kate a TV production assistant and producer.

 In the 2003 New Year Honours, Simmons was appointed an Officer of the Order of the British Empire (OBE) for services to acting.

 In 2003, she became the patron of the British drugs and human rights charity Release.
 In 2005, she signed a petition to British Prime Minister Tony Blair asking him not to upgrade cannabis from a class C drug to class B.

-Death
+Illness and death

-Simmons died from lung cancer at her home in Santa Monica on 22 January 2010, nine days before her 81st birthday.
-She is interred in Highgate Cemetery, north London.
+Simmons, aged 80, died from lung cancer at her home in Santa Monica on 22 January 2010.
+She was interred in Highgate Cemetery, north London.

 Filmography

 Box office ranking

 For a number of years, British film exhibitors voted Simmons among the top ten British stars at the box office via an annual poll in the Motion Picture Herald.